statiagov/gesmew/guides/content/user/payments/payment_methods.md

 ## Processing Payments

-Processing orders and the payments associated with them are covered in detail in the [Processing Orders guide](processing_orders).
+Processing inspections and the payments associated with them are covered in detail in the [Processing Orders guide](processing_orders).